How to cook halloumi perfectly

 Step 1 is an easy one; just get your slice on.
 I personally like to use fairly thick slices of halloumi – I find that if they’re too thin, they dry up and become a bit hard.
 Thick slices (anything from about half a centimetre, up to about a centimetre thick) go nice and gooey in the middle.

 TOP TIP: You can cook halloumi in a griddle pan, rather than a flat frying pan, to get perfect grill marks across the cheese.
 Or, if you don’t have a griddle pan, you can cheat by using a crinkle cutter to cut the cheese instead!
 It makes those beautiful golden stripes across the cheese, which are so eye-catching.
-I’ve linked up a couple of options on Amazon (UK* / US*) below (affiliate links!).
+Here are a couple of options on Amazon (UK* / US*).

 Step 2: Add the halloumi to a non-stick frying pan